17 Solutions for Your Underweight Toddler

 If your child is underweight, he might not be getting enough calories required for his age.
 At this stage, he should be eating nutritious food to get his growth and development back on track.

-- A child is underweight if his weight is less than a 3rd percentile of the weight on the growth chart.
+- A child is underweight if his weight is less than the 3rd percentile of the weight on the growth chart.

 - High-calorie fruits, like bananas and mangoes, can also be given to children.
 You can give high-calorie supplementary drinks to picky eaters.

-- As the child grows you will see an improvement in your child’s health.
+- As the child grows you will see an improvement in his health.

-6 Solutions to Help Toddler Gain Weight in A Healthy Way
+7 Solutions to Help Your Toddler Gain Weight in a Healthy Way

 Here are simple solutions that you can use to help your toddler gain weight.